Uganda’s Wine says escaped raid on house amid disputed presidential vote

 Museveni, 81, looked set to be declared the winner and extend his 40-year rule, in an election marred by reports of at least 10 deaths and intimidation of the opposition and civil society.

-In his post to X on Suturday, Bobi Wine ascribed the reports of his abduction on authorities blocking access to his home and neighbors misinterpreting the overnight “commotion” there.
+In his post to X on Suturday, Bobi Wine said his wife and other relatives remained under house arrest.
+He ascribed the reports of his own abduction on authorities blocking access to his home and neighbors misinterpreting the overnight “commotion” there.

-He reiterated his “COMPLETE REJECTION” of the “fake results” being announced by the head of Uganda’s election body, Simon Byabakama, once again alleging ballot stuffing and the detention of other leaders of his party, the National Unity Platform (NUP).
+He reiterated his “COMPLETE REJECTION” of the “fake results” being announced by the head of Uganda’s election body, Simon Byabakama, once again alleging ballot stuffing and the detention of other leaders of his party, the National Unity Platform.

 “Aside from the blatant theft of the presidential election, these criminals have employed various fraudulent techniques to usurp the will of the people,” he wrote.